Academics

-In September 2025, the College will be offering five courses at the Marine Biological Laboratory.
+In September 2026, the College will be offering four courses at the Marine Biological Laboratory.
 Each course will be taught by University of Chicago and MBL faculty.

 These intensive, three-week long courses meet for up to eight hours per day for 5–6 days per week, combining lectures with immersive labs and fieldwork.
 Each student can only enroll in one course.